Automated 2-component potting

 Filter potting

-In the production of air, oil and fuel filters, the filter end-caps are joined with 2-component potting-adhesives, just as the filters are glued and sealed to the filter frame.
+In the production of air, oil and fuel filters, the filter end-caps are joined with 2-component compact or foamed potting-adhesives, just as the filters are bonded and sealed to the filter frame.

 more...